bioimage-io/JDLL/README.md

 | Tensorflow 2 API 0.5.0 | https://github.com/bioimage-io/tensorflow-2-java-interface-0.5.0 | `tensorflow` or `tensorflow_saved_model_bundle` |
 | Onnx                            | https://github.com/bioimage-io/onnx-java-interface             | `onnx`                                         |

-The information about the engines supported currently by JDLL, for which OS and architectures and which JAR files are required for each of the engines is stored in [this json file](https://github.com/bioimage-io/model-runner-java/blob/main/src/main/resources/availableDLVersions.json) and can be found [here](https://github.com/bioimage-io/JDLL/wiki/List-of-supported-engines).
+The information about the engines supported currently by JDLL, for which OS and architectures, their minimum required Java version and which JAR files are required for each of the engines is stored in [this json file](https://github.com/bioimage-io/model-runner-java/blob/main/src/main/resources/availableDLVersions.json) and can be found [here](https://github.com/bioimage-io/JDLL/wiki/List-of-supported-engines).

 Note that JDLL will be in **constant development** and that it is open to community collaboration, so **pull requests** to the official repository of JDLL to improve functionality or to add new engines are **very welcomed**.